-The “It’s Your Career” series at Management Excellence is dedicated to offering ideas and guidance on strengthening your performance and supporting your development as a professional.
+The “It’s Your Career” series at Management Excellence is dedicated to offering ideas, guidance and inspiration for strengthening your performance and supporting your development as a professional.
 Use the ideas in great career health!

 The Bottom-Line for Now:

 I love working with and teaching and yes, hiring people who understand the importance of taking ownership of their own careers and their own development.
 There’s something about this person with a value set that emphasizes personal accountability that makes me want to do everything I can to help them along on their journey.

 Don’t miss the next Leadership Caffeine-Newsletter!
 Register here

 New to leading or responsible for first time leaders on your team?
 Subscribe to Art’s New Leader’s e-News.

 An ideal book for anyone starting out in leadership: Practical Lessons in Leadership by Art Petty and Rich Petro.